ukparliament/ontologies/procedure/meta/queries/instrument-types/treaties/pre-laying-scrutiny/index.md

 ## Treaties with scrutiny ongoing yet to be laid before Parliament

+Currently, this query will provide no results.
+We're in the process of updating Parliament's [Treaty Tracker](https://treaties.parliament.uk/) to allow us to add treaties that have said to be laid.
+Once this work has been completed we will add all treaties currenty being negotiated before being laid under the CRaG procedure.

 * [Treaties yet to be laid before Parliament](https://api.parliament.uk/s/1d94b67b)

 ## Treaties brought to the attention of Parliament before they were signed